Helmholtz Munich

 The Network was founded in 2014 by a group of translational neuroscientists from industry and academia who wanted to create a platform where leaders in preclinical, drug discovery & translational research could review the emerging issues related to rigor and robustness to provide recommendations, thought leadership and practical solutions for moving the field forward.
 Network discussions resulted in several funded collaborative projects such as EQIPD: Enhancing Quality in Preclinical Data, GOT-IT and PEERS, as well as training programs in research rigor and reproducibility and incorporating sex as a biological variable into preclinical research.
 The group has also published more than 30 articles to date, and through the support of ECNP and Cohen Veterans Bioscience, launched the first award program for best publication of negative (or null) data in neuroscience.

-Our network will expand upon previous work aimed at improving the quality of preclinical research to aid in research and discovery of new compounds to treat neurological conditions, including the development of the EQIPD quality system and several published manuscripts and guidelines.
-We aim to be at the forefront of communication efforts about the value of animal research, to significantly contribute to technological developments that improve animal welfare and animal-free methods, and develop new training materials aimed at addressing translational pitfalls across the scientific ecosystem.
+Our network will expand on previous work that resulted in the EQIPD quality system and the publication of guidance how to address pitfalls in translation.
+We aim to be at the forefront of communication efforts about the value of animal research, to significantly contribute to the education of the current and next generations of preclinical researchers in research best practices, and to technological developments that improve animal welfare and animal-free methods.

 Core members